 The Bar Council has issued new guidance addressing the use of ChatGPT and other GenAI tools for barristers.

-The Bar Council has issued new guidance addressing the use of ChatGPT and other generative artificial intelligence (AI) large language model systems (LLMs) by barristers.
 The guidance emphasises that while there is nothing inherently improper about employing reliable AI tools to augment legal services, practitioners must have a clear understanding of these tools and use them responsibly.

 Key risks associated with LLMs, such as anthropomorphism; hallucinations; information disorder; and bias in data training, were highlighted.